-Transportation is easy and inexpensive in Ulaanbaatar, but due to the speed at which Mongolia's economy (and urban population) is growing the road networks in and out of the city are becoming more congested.
-This means that traffic jams are frequent and lengthy, whether using
+Transportation is easy and inexpensive in Ulaanbaatar, but due to the speed at which Mongolia's

 Buses/Taxis/Private Taxis

 The bus stop is just outside school and they pass about every 10 minutes.
 Bus numbers change so be careful to jump on the right bus.
 The cost to the centre is 500MNT (about 16p).
 Be aware that buses are usually crowded and you should keep your bags to the front of you.